odersky/sips/drafts/inlinemacros.md

 The usage of inline types is restricted.
 Inline types can only appear in the following
 positions:

- - As parameter or result type of an inline method
+ - As parameter or result type of an inline or abstract method

         inline def square(x: inline: Int): inline Int = ...

         inline def power(x: Int, n: inline Int): Int = ...

+        def length: inline Int

  - As type of an inline val -- in fact it is automatically inferred there, i.e.